jakubkulhan/js2php/README.md

 	// sayHello
 	function _a123456789_1($global, $leThis, $fn, $args) { ... }

-	// global code is also compiled into an function; its names always end with "_0" function _a123456789_0($global)
+	// global code is also compiled into an function; its name always ends with "_0" function _a123456789_0($global)
 	{
 		// ...